OxaGen/Technical_Writing_Examples_Agapova_O./API_Documentation_Sample_Board_Repair_Report.md

   + `/report-status`: Check the status of a generated report.
   + `/download-report`: Download a generated report in PDF format.
 ### Request Methods:
-All endpoints support HTTP POST requests.
+Endpoints support HTTP GET, POST, PUT, and DELETE requests.
 ### Request Parameters:
 **/verify-board** endpoint:
   + `board_serial` *(required)*: The serial number of the repaired board.